 Put others needs above your own

-It may seem a little backwards to give up a sense of self in order to promote yourself, but it works.
+It may seem a little backward to give up a sense of self in order to promote yourself, but it works.
 Put people’s wants and needs above your own to be successful.
-Instead of hoarding your talent and requiring credit for the what you do, give it away freely to those that need help; especially those that can’t offer you large career gains in return.
+Instead of hoarding your talent and requiring credit for what you do, give it away freely to those that need help; especially those that can’t offer you large career gains in return.

 This strategy adds credibility to others that you are authentic and gives you a chance for some good knowledge exchange with the other person.
 This has been a valuable resource for my personal leadership.
 A person I help may not be the exact one to help me take another step in my career, but they may teach me something that they do that helps me become a better leader.